History of Nottingham Forest F.C.: Into the 20th century

 Forest lost FA Cup semi finals in 1900 and 1902.
 They finished fourth in the 1900–01 Football League followed with fifth place the season after.
 The club then started to slide down the table.
 Forest were relegated for the first time in 1905–06.
 Grenville Morris had his first of five seasons as the club's highest scorer en route to becoming the all-time club highest goalscorer with 213 goals.

 In 1905, Nottingham Forest toured South America to play a series of friendly matches in Argentina and Uruguay.
-They would be followed for other English and Scottish clubs that visited the region, contributing to the spread and develop of football in South America during the first years of the 20th century.
+They would be followed for other English and Scottish clubs that visited the region, contributing to the spread and development of football in South America during the first years of the 20th century.

 Promotion as champions was immediate in 1906–07.
 They were relegated a second time to the Second Division in 1911 and had to seek re-election in 1914 after finishing bottom of that tier.
 As World War I approached they were in serious financial trouble.
 The outbreak of the Great War along with the benevolence of the committee members mitigated the club going under.

 In 1919, the Football League First Division was to be expanded from twenty clubs to twenty-two in time for the 1919–20 Football League: Forest were one of eight clubs to campaign for entry but received only three votes.
 Arsenal and Chelsea gained the two additional top tier slots.

 In a turnaround from the first six seasons struggling back in the Second Division, Forest were promoted as champions in 1921–22.
 They survived each of the first two seasons back in the top flight by one position.
 In the third season after promotion they were relegated as the division's bottom club in 1924–25.
 They remained in the second tier until relegation in 1949 to the Football League Third Division.